 To support this approach, the Commission has included a road map for change to provide staged guidance for developing and implementing immediate amendments and the Plan remake.
-Early achievements through immediate amendments will help to demonstrate commitment to change and build momentum for the more detailed work required to deliver the new Plan in 2023.
+Immediate amendments will help to demonstrate commitment to change and build momentum for the more detailed work required to deliver the new Plan in 2023.
 This type of staged approach will also help to rebuild community trust by recognising issues and improving outcomes as soon as possible.